 Interest rates are likely to rise this year.
-The Bank of England could raise them for a second time next month, and the Fed is expected to follow in March.
+The Bank of England could raise them for a second time since December next month, and the Fed is expected to hike in March.
 This raises three unpleasant truths.

 Secondly, the hurt can be global and fall upon the most vulnerable.
 One channel through which higher rates reduce inflation is by raising the exchange rate, thereby cutting import prices.
 A stronger dollar, however, is nasty for many emerging markets.
 It raises the cost of servicing dollar-denominated debts, and also the local-currency cost of those raw materials that are priced in dollars.
 It’s sometimes said that ultra-low interest rates benefit the rich by supporting asset prices.
 That’s only part of the story.
 They also help low-wage workers in poor countries.
 Higher rates withdraw such help.

 Thirdly, nobody knows the precise effects of higher official interest rates.

 One reason for this is that these effects depend upon how such rises affect the cost of borrowing for individuals and companies.
 These costs – such as mortgage rates – also depend upon longer-term bond yields which in turn depend upon expectations of the longer-term path of official rates: the more these expectations rise, the greater will be the increase in the cost of borrowing.
 Nobody can say with confidence, however, what the impact upon expectations will be.